-“Roche remains deeply committed to safeguarding and improving the health of women,” he said.
+“Roche remains deeply committed to safeguarding and improving the health of women.” he said.
 “We will continue to focus our people and resources on the detection and early intervention of pre-cancerous cervical disease.
 We share with the global healthcare community the goal of saving lives and preventing unnecessary treatment and worry.”

 1. WHO, GLOBOCAN 2012.
 Estimated Cancer Incidence.
 Mortality and Prevalence Worldwide in 2012.
-Available at: http://globocan.iarc.fr/Pages/fact_sheets_population.aspx Last accessed December 2016.
+Available at: http://globocan.iarc.fr/Pages/fact_sheets_population.aspx Accessed November 2020.

 2. Fontham, et al. Cervical cancer screening for individuals at average risk: 2020 guideline update from the American Cancer Society.
 Ca Cancer J Clin.
 2020;70(5):321–46.

 4. Stoler, et al, Group for the ASC of USSILTS (ALTS).
 Interobserver Reproducibility of Cervical Cytologic and Histologic Interpretations: Realistic Estimates From the ASCUS-LSIL Triage Study.
 Jama.
 2001;285(11):1500–5.

 5. Perkins, et al. 2019 ASCCP Risk-Based Management Consensus Guidelines for Abnormal Cervical Cancer Screening Tests and Cancer Precursors.
 J Low Genit Tract Di.
 2020;24(2):102–31.